Munky74/Munky74.github.io/README.md

 ## Hello
 This page exists to showcase the culmination of my undergraduate work at Southern New Hampshire University.
-Throughout this page I hope to demonstrate a mastery of the five course outcomes of the Bachelors of Science Degree in Computer Science from SNHU.
+Throughout this page I hope to demonstrate a mastery of the five course outcomes of the Bachelor of Science Degree in Computer Science from SNHU.

 ## The 5 Course Outcomes
 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science